developing strategy

 My work here usually takes one of two forms: facilitated client workshops or strategic advisory work.

 The strategic advisory work is commonly a synthesis of client input and independent analysis, woven into a compelling strategy paper or presentation.
 Typical briefs include strategic reviews for clients facing pivotal decisions: M&A; divestment; strategic growth or renewal.
-At other times I have developed the strategic architecture to enable the client to run its own processes.

-Writing forces an intellectual integrity that slide decks too often avoid.
 Over the years I have developed dozens of executive and board briefing papers and facilitated hundreds of client workshops.

-These engagements are typically workshops designed around the client specific context.
+These engagements are typically workshops designed for the client specific context.
 In one of the more innovative workshops we worked with external specialists to prepare short videos as ‘new bulletins from the future’ for the global miner.

 The future of AI is prominent in strategic conversations today.
 But too often the conversations are about applications.
 The more strategic question: how will AI shape your industry dynamics?
 This is fertile ground for scenario thinking.